 August 31: Morning staff meeting and journaling of lesson learned at camps this week, afternoon cleaning and re-organizing camp gear, and evening apprenticeship graduation campfire celebration.

-September: Receive $15/hour tuition reimbursement with complimentary room and board at Blue Skye Farm if helping to deconstruct old garage / chicken barn for re-build of future classroom.
+September: Receive $15/hour with complimentary room and board at Blue Skye Farm if helping to deconstruct old garage / chicken barn for re-build of future classroom.
+Also join staff for optional trips to our quest or hunting sites, the Rabbitstick Rendezvous, and our cabin in Wisconsin.

 FAQ – Goals, Mission, Community & Curriculum